okcashpro/okcash/packages/client-slack/README.md

-# Eliza Slack Client
+# OKai Slack Client

-This package provides Slack integration for the Eliza AI agent.
+This package provides Slack integration for the OKai AI agent.

 ## Setup Guide